-Statement of directors' responsibilities in respect of the financial statements for the year to 31 December 2022
+Statement of directors' responsibilities in respect of the financial statements

 The directors are responsible for preparing the Strategic Report, Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare group and company financial statements for each financial year.
 Under that law the directors have prepared the group financial statements in accordance with UK-adopted International Accounting Standards in conformity with the requirements of the Companies Act 2006 and company financial statements in accordance with UK-adopted International Accounting Standards in conformity with the requirements of the Companies Act 2006.